Skip to main content

 Compared with JSON type

 • Storage: JSON is stored as JSONB (row-oriented).
-VARIANT is inferred and materialized into columns on write (higher compression, smaller size).
+VARIANT uses Subcolumnization on write (higher compression, smaller size).

 • Query: JSON requires parsing.
 VARIANT scans columns directly and is usually much faster.